peoplesoft-info/peoplesoft-azure-sso/README.md

 Find a way to reliably determine the site/portal/node for generating the IScript/signout URLs in the signon HTML template so they do not need to be configured for each environment within the HTML file.

+OAuth 2 support appears to be built into recent versions of PeopleTools.
+There may be a way of utilizing it for SSO support for any OAuth2 capable identity provider such as Azure.

 # Credits